robrwo/Text-Minify-XS/README.md

 # SUPPORT FOR OLDER PERL VERSIONS

-This module requires Perl v5.9.3 or later.
+Since v0.7.0, this module requires Perl v5.14 or later.

 Future releases may only support Perl versions released in the last ten years.

+If you need this module on Perl v5.9.3, please use one of the v0.6.x versions of this module.
+Significant bug or security fixes may be backported to those versions.

 # KNOWN ISSUES